tarquin-the-brave

 • Re-Learning Haskell with Advent of Code - Part 3

 After Part 2, I wanted to go and do some reading.
 I felt like I could crack on with the Advent of Code problems with the tools I had at my disposal, but felt if I learned more Haskell I could be doing better.
+I wanted to learn some more about monad transformers and anything else that could improve my solutions.
+So I started search around to see what resources I could find.

 Read more…